PRAISE-group/guidelines-technical/README.md

 - Check your minted code for syntax errors, semantic errors.
   - Use `escapeinside` for labels and latex
 - Break up your long texts or paragraphs into subsections or subsubsections if required.
 - Highlight important points with `\itemize` or `\descriptions`.
 Long paragraphs and lines must be avoided.
+- Make `\newcommand{}` for notations or formats that you can easily reuse in the paper multiple times.
+- Make `\renewcommand{}` for notations and commands that you want to re-define for your use case.

 ## Citations